-I’ve realized that I am probably spending a lot more time than I might think caught up in the cognitive bias known as the curse of knowledge.
+I’ve realized that I probably spend more time than I think caught up in the curse of knowledge, a type of cognitive bias.
 It involves assuming that other people have a similar knowledge base to you, even though there’s no reason that they should actually have that knowledge.

 I’m pretty science-minded.
 My first university degree was in pharmacy, which was highly science-based.
 Obviously, most other people don’t have that kind of science background.
 Still, I think there are some indicators that can help anyone distinguish science from things that are more likely to be pseudoscience, misinterpreted science, or otherwise just plain made up.